 - An archaeologist shoots at Sufficiently Advanced Aliens with a full-auto version in the opening scene of The Fifth Element.
 Its appearance is anachronistic; while the base C96 would have been correct (the prologue takes place before World War I), the Schnellfeur version wasn't produced until 1932.

 - Murderface's "driving gun" in Metalocalypse.

-- The Red 9 version with optional stock is featured in Resident Evil 4 where it is among the best of the 9mm handguns, dealing the highest damage and being the most accurate, but also (with the stock) taking up the most inventory space.
+- The Red 9 version with optional stock is featured in Resident Evil 4, where it is among the best of the 9mm handguns, dealing the highest damage and being the most accurate, but also (with the stock) taking up the most inventory space.
 Without the stock, the recoil is extreme and can be slow to control for a follow up shot.

 - Ian McKellen uses it to slay the previous King and his son in the opening scene of Richard III.

 - Rotton the Wizard carries two Schnellfeuer Mausers in akimbo mode in Black Lagoon, as part of his generally cool look.
 He usually gets blasted before he can use them.

 - Professional "freelancer" Jon Sable of Jon Sable, Freelance uses a customized C96 Mauser: specifically, the Chinese Shanxi Type 17 (firing .45 ACP rounds) as a base, with the box-magazine loading mechanism of the 'Schnellfeuer' model instead of the stripper clip-loaded internal magazine.
 This is his primary firearm for much of the comic.